hbellows/sortingSuite/README.md

  - Learn to write (and love) unit tests

-This project includes the following files: mergeSort.js mergeSort-test.js
+This project includes the following files:
+ - mergeSort.js
+ - mergeSort-test.js

 For more advanced testing you will need to generate arrays of numbers to see how large of an array your different sorting algorithms can sort.

 The test suites between sorts will be very similar; however, we want to see you stress-test the sorting algorithms.
 Some are more efficient than others and can get through larger arrays.
-How much more efficient is merge sort than bubble sort?

 ## Merge Sort